mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 The affine space has two types of entities:

 - **_point_** - a position specified with coordinate values (e.g., location, address, etc.)
-- **_vector_** - the difference between two points (e.g., shift, offset, displacement, duration, etc.)
+- **_displacement vectors_** - the difference between two points (e.g., shift, offset,
+  displacement, duration, etc.)

-The _vector_ described here is specific to the affine space theory and is not the same thing as the quantity of a vector character that we discuss later (although, in some cases, those terms may overlap).
+The _displacement vector_ described here is specific to the affine space theory and is not the same thing as the quantity of a vector character that we discuss later (although, in some cases, those terms may overlap).

+In the following subchapters we will often refer to _displacement vectors_ simply as _vectors_ for brevity.

 ### Operations in the affine space